Russia’s shifting tactics put unprecedented pressure on Ukraine’s already hobbled power system - KESQ

 “In some cases, the workers did this three to four times already.”

 CNN’s Clare Sebastian wrote and reported from London, and Olga Voitovych reported from Kyiv.
-Svitlana Vlasova and Daria Tarasova-Markina contributed to this report.
+Svitlana Vlasova, Daria Tarasova-Markina, and Maria Kostenko contributed to this report.

 The-CNN-Wire